microsoft/BUILD25-LAB331/docs/docs/getting-started.md

 ## Authenticate with Azure

-You need to authenticate with Azure so the agent app can access the Azure AI Agents Service and models.
+You need to authenticate with Azure to access DeepSeek R1.
 Follow these steps:

 1. Open a terminal window.
-The terminal app is **pinned** to the Windows 11 taskbar.
+The terminal app is **pinned** to the Windows taskbar.

     ![Open the terminal window](../media/windows-taskbar.png){ width="300" }